CEED/libCEED/examples/solids/index.rst

 Hyperelasticity at Finite Strain
 ----------------------------------------

-In the *total Lagrangian* approach for the neo-Hookean Hyperelasticity probelm, the discrete equations are formulated with respect to the reference configuration.
+In the *total Lagrangian* approach for the Neo-Hookean hyperelasticity probelm, the discrete equations are formulated with respect to the reference configuration.
 In this formulation, we solve for displacement :math:`\bm u(\bm X)` in the reference frame :math:`\bm X`.
 The notation for elasticity at finite strain is inspired by :cite:`holzapfel2000nonlinear` to distinguish between the current and reference configurations.
 As explained in the :ref:`Common notation` section, we denote by capital letters the reference frame and by small letters the current one.

-The strong form of the static balance of linear-momentum at *Finite Strain* (total Lagrangian) is given by:
+The strong form of the static balance of linear-momentum at *finite strain* (total Lagrangian) is given by:

 .. math::
    :label: sblFinS